sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

 }
 {% endhighlight %}

-Back in our animation blueprint, we can bind our local, normalized velocity to our blend space player (I've given the blend space asset a default value here so we can see a preview):
+Back in our animation blueprint, we can bind our local, normalized velocity to our blend space player:

 ![Blend space player final]({{ '/' | absolute_url }}/assets/images/per-post/fpp-animation/fppanim-locomotion-bs-02.png){: .align-center}